rdmolony/rdmolony.github.io/_posts/2023-11-16-stationmanager.md

 ## How sensor readings **are now accessed**

-Now once again for the "visible" part, the web application -
+Now finally back to the "visible" parts -

 ![useful-files-to-user-via-task-queue.svg](/assets/images/2023-11-16-stationmanager/useful-files-to-user-via-task-queue.svg)